jobint001/intelunnati_Fake_news_detection/README.md

 * sklearn.linear_model.LogisticRegression: A class for logistic regression models.
 * time: A module for working with time-related functions.
 * numpy: A library for numerical computing in Python.
+* TfidfTransformer: Transforms a count matrix into a TF-IDF representation.
+* CountVectorizer: Converts text documents into a matrix of token counts.
+* TfidfVectorizer: Combines CountVectorizer and TfidfTransformer to convert text documents into a matrix of TF-IDF features.

 ## Collection of data